Whitey Bulger, infamous Boston mob boss, killed in prison, multiple reports say

 Infamous Boston mob boss James "Whitey" Bulger – who was a fugitive for 16 years, was sentenced to life in prison in 2013 and was portrayed in film by Johnny Depp – was killed at a West Virginia prison on Tuesday, the day he arrived at the facility, multiple reports say.
 He was 89.

 Bulger was killed at a West Virginia prison, according to the Boston Globe.
-He was transferred to USP Hazelton on Tuesday morning in Bruceton Mills.
+He was transferred to the high-security USP Hazelton on Tuesday morning in Bruceton Mills.
 He was recently moved from a prison in Florida and had a stop in Oklahoma City before arriving in West Virginia.

 A union official for correctional officers at the high-security prison told WV News there was a homicide at the facility, but couldn’t say whether it was Bulger.
 Hank Brennan, Bulger’s attorney, told BuzzFeed News, he couldn’t “confirm or deny it at this point.”

+"The Federal Bureau of Investigation was notified and an investigation has been initiated.
+No staff or other inmates were injured, and at no time was the public in danger," the Bureau of Prisons said in a statement.

 Bureau of Prisons officials and Bulger's attorney declined last week to comment on why he was being moved.
-A person familiar with his move told the Boston Globe that Bulger’s health was deteriorating.
+A person familiar with his move told the Boston Globe said Bulger’s health was deteriorating.

 Bulger was convicted of racketeering, and other crimes, including extortion, conspiracy, money-laundering and drug dealing in August 2013.
 The jury believed he took part in 11 of 19 killings.